Ant2000/CustomJWT/README.md

 ```

 <br>
-All inputs to the functions of this library must also be char arrays.<br>
+All inputs to the functions of this library must also be char arrays.
+Similarly, the outputs are also all char arrays.<br>
 For encoding, the encodeJWT function is used.
 The output is will be in the object variable "out".
 The function returns 0.<br>
 For example-<br>